dru93/BrainBeats1Channel/MATLAB-Tempogram-Toolbox_1.0/README.txt

-	The Tempogram Toolbox has been developed by Peter Grosche and Meinard MÃ¼ller.
+	The Tempogram Toolbox has been developed by Peter Grosche and Meinard Müller.
 It contains MATLAB implementations for extracting various types of recently proposed tempo and pulse related audio representations [1, 2, 3].
 These representations are particularly designed to reveal useful information even for music with weak note onset information and changing